-1.1 New Features and Functionality of the Oracle Developer Studio 12.5 C++ 5.14 Compiler
+1.1 New Features and Functionality of the Oracle Developer Studio12.6 C++ 5.14 Compiler

-This section provides a summary list of the new features and changed functionality introduced in the Oracle Developer Studio 12.5 C++ 5.14 Compiler release.
+This section provides a summary list of the new features and changed functionality introduced in the Oracle Developer Studio12.6 C++ 5.14 Compiler release.

 - Support for SPARC M6, M7, and T7 processors. - Support for the Intel Broadwell/avx2_i processor. - Support for x86 dataspace profiling. - The default compilation mode on Oracle Solaris is -compat=5 with -library=Cstd (C++03 mode with the Sun ABI and libCstd library).
-The default compilation mode on Oracle Linux is -std=c++03 (C++03 mode with the g++ ABI and runtime libraries). - In -compat=5 mode on all platforms, correct name mangling is now the default.
-Previously, bugs in name mangling were the default on SPARC, and on x86 with -m32. - New compiler options: - -abiopt=[mangle5|mangle6] is available only in -compat=5 mode.
-The default is mangle6, correct name mangling.
-On Oracle Solaris SPARC, and on Oracle Solaris x86 with -m32, you can specify mangle5 for compatibility with possibly buggy name mangling of older compilers. - -features=[no%]mergestrings causes the compiler to put string literals and other suitable const or read-only data into a special section of the binary where the linker removes duplicate strings.
-This option is available only on SPARC. - -pedantic emits warnings or errors for code that is accepted by default but does not conform to the C++ Standard. - -xatomic specifies which atomics support runtime library is linked.
+The default compilation mode on Linux is -std=c++03 (C++03 mode with the g++ ABI and runtime libraries). - New compiler options: - -abiopt=[mangle5|mangle6] is available only in -compat=5 mode.
+On Linux and Oracle Solaris x86 in -m64 mode, the default is mangle6, correct name mangling.
+On Oracle Solaris SPARC, and on Oracle Solaris x86 in -m32 mode, the default is mangle5, but with known bugs. - -features=[no%]mergestrings causes the compiler to put string literals and other suitable const or read-only data into a special section of the binary where the linker removes duplicate strings.
+This option is available only on SPARC. - -pedantic emits warnings or errors for code that is accepted by default but does not conform to the C++ Standard. - -xatomic specifies which atomics support runtime library is linked. - -xcheck=noreturn informs the compiler to add code to cause a runtime error if a routine which has been described as "do not return" returns.

-- -xcheck=noreturn informs the compiler to add code to cause a runtime error if a routine which has been described as "do not return" returns. - -xsecure_code_analysis enables compiler secure code analysis to find and display possible memory safety violations at compile time.
+-xsecure_code_analysis enables compiler secure code analysis to find and display possible memory safety violations at compile time.